 Forums: The nice thing about forums is that there are many topics to choose from and talk about with fellow DJs.
 It’s easy to register and you can connect with DJs in a matter of minutes.
 Check out this forum for starters!

 We hope these tips are helpful and that you’ll be able to implement what works best for your situation.
 Keep in mind things will pick up again!
 People everywhere are eagerly waiting to host their events and want to include your services.
 For the time being, enhance your business, maintain a positive relationship with your clients, and be readily available with insurance.
 At Insurance Canopy, we strive to be a resource for you and your business.
 We’ve protected thousands of DJs and can do the same for you.
-Learn more about our coverage here.
+Learn more about our DJ insurance coverage.